Rectors of St Mary's Church

 - George III 1760–1820

 - 1807: William Chester.
 Presented by the Archbishop of Canterbury.
+A graduate of Merton College, Oxford, at the same time he was Rector of Walpole St Peter.

 Details of the ten children he produced with his wife Elizabeth are provided in the church's Baptism Records.